SxWebs

 SxHTML - Generate HTML from S-Expressions

-HTML can be represented as a symbolic expression, also called s-expression or sexpr (for short).
-This is a similar approach compared to SXML, an attempt to encode XML as S-expressions.
+HTML can be represented as a symbolic expression, often referred to as an s-expression or simply a sexpr (for short).
+This is approach is similar to SXML, which is an attempt to represent XML as s-expressions.

 <html>